 Primary students learning about the First World War will be able to discover the landmarks, cemeteries and museums that are discussed in the classroom and pay their respects to the fallen.
-On this tour students will stay overnight in Ashford, UK yet they will travel to London and Belgium for excursions.
+On this tour students will visit trenches and experience the moving Last Post ceremony at the Menin Gate.
 A WWI tour is a great way to engage students about this important subject.

-- Cross the channel into France by Eurotunnel.
-Continue to Ypres in Belgium.
-The first stop is Tyne Cot Cemetery, the largest Commonwealth cemetery in the world, followed by the German Langemark Cemetery for a contrast between the ways different nations honour their fallen.
+- Start the day with a visit to Tyne Cot Cemetery, the largest Commonwealth cemetery in the world, followed by the German Langemark Cemetery for a contrast between the ways different nations honour their fallen.

 Quick Tip: This is just a small sample of possible accommodations available.
 Please contact us for more information.

 Many of those who died in 1917 fighting to capture the village are buried in the nearby Tyne Cot Cemetery, the largest Commonwealth war cemetery in the world.

 The famous British war memorial of WW1 has the names of 54,896 missing soldiers are engraved on its walls.
 The Last Post, the traditional final salute to the fallen, honors the memory of soldiers who died in Ypres.
 Members of the local Fire Brigade play at 8pm every single night and aim to maintain this daily act of homage in perpetuity.